Nere looks to the UK to drive growth and expansion

 “We are very committed to stores; we are retailers as well as brand builders.
 I want to be where our customer is shopping, we want to be among other fashion retailers.”

-Nere currently has a small concept store in Melbourne, Australia, alongside its shop-in-shops in Strand locations in the region, but McGahan added that while Nere is in the early stages of scouting retail locations, the storefront in the UK would be larger to showcase its brand to the fullest, alongside other Strand products, such as Antler to offer a “speciality bag experience to customers”.
+Nere currently has a small concept store in Melbourne, Australia, alongside its shop-in-shops in Strand locations in the region, but McGahan added that while Nere is in the early stages of scouting retail locations, the storefront in the UK would be larger to showcase its brands to the fullest, alongside other Strand products, such as Antler to offer a “speciality bag experience to customers”.

 McGahan also sees the UK as a stepping stone to further expansion in the US and Europe: “We’ve got to unlock the Northern Hemisphere through the UK and London.
 If it works, there is a massive opportunity.”